sa-ne/openshift-github-actions/README.md

 ---
 ### prepull-windows-image

-Prepull the Windows container image on the MachineSet.
-Until the timeout is increased to 30 minutes for pulling an image, all Windows images need to be pull in advance of the actual container deployment
+- Prepull the Windows container image on the MachineSet.

+Until the timeout is increased to 30 minutes for pulling an image, all Windows images need to be pull in advance of the container deployment

 This workflow assumes you have the metadata from the install and the ssh key used to configure the WMCO in S3 storage.